We need your support—find out why.

-Edward McClelland is the author of Nothin’ But Blue Skies: The Heyday, Hard Times, and Hopes of America’s Industrial Heartland (Bloomsbury Press).
-He lives in Chicago, Ill.
+Edward McClelland was born in Lansing, Mich., 50 miles southwest of Flint.
+He is the author of Nothin’ but Blue Skies: The Heyday, Hard Times and Hopes of America’s Industrial Heartland, a history of the Rust Belt.

 Originating on the South Side, drill music has attracted major labels to Chicago in search of young rappers—as gang violence turns the city into the murder capital.
 Each has everything to do with the other.

-On.
-Nov.
-28, 1966, the SS Daniel J. Morrell capsized during a storm, taking 28 of its 29 crewman to the bottom of Lake Huron.
+On Nov.
+28, 1966, the SS Daniel J. Morrell capsized during a storm, taking 28 of its 29 crewmen to the bottom of Lake Huron.
 The sole survivor of a Great Lakes shipwreck tells his tale.

 After frequenting a local haunt where nobody knows his name, a Chicago writer makes new friends, rips on Richard Marx online, and then suddenly lands a real live celebrity musician at their door.